 2. If I have a severe water leak in my house, what should I do?

 First, locate the main water supply shut-off valve and shut down your water supply.
 This keeps the leak from getting worse and gives you time to possibly locate the problem.
-Next, contact a professional plumber from True Plumbers to come out immediately.
+Next, contact a professional plumber from True Plumbers & AC to come out immediately.
 We'll assess the leak and resolve the problem.
 Our sister company, True Builders, will be available to repair any damage to your home the leak may have caused.

 Make sure your family members know where the main water shut-off valve is in case a leak happens when you're not around!
 Being prepared saves money.